-- Internal legal reviews and related voluntary self-disclosures and remediation plans;
+- Internal compliance reviews and related voluntary Section 111 self-disclosures and remediation plans;

 - Classification of professional liability and accident & health insurance under Section 111.

-- "Broad Application of Medicare’s Mandatory Insurer Reporting Requirements to Non-U.S. Property & Casualty Carriers Flouts Supreme Court Limitations on Extraterritorial Reach of U.S. Law", Insurance Coverage Law Report (July 2014).
+- “Broad Application of Medicare’s Mandatory Insurer Reporting Requirements to Non-U.S. Property & Casualty Carriers Flouts Supreme Court Limitations on Extraterritorial Reach of U.S. Law,” Insurance Coverage Law Report (July 2014); and

 - Wiley's Section 111 Bulletins (2009 to present).

-- Defends health care and P&C insurers in administrative proceedings and related appeals challenging MSP reimbursement demands.
+- Defends health care payors and P&C insurers in federal administrative proceedings and related appeals challenging MSP reimbursement demands.

-- Defends insurers in MSP False Claims Act litigation.
+- Defends insurers in MSP False Claims litigation.